Basharshaeb/laravel-flutter-bridge/TESTING.md

-# Testing Guide for Laravel Flutter Bridge
+# Testing Guide for Laravel Flutter Generator

-This guide explains how to test the Laravel Flutter Bridge package thoroughly.
+This guide explains how to test the Laravel Flutter Generator package thoroughly.

 ## 🧪 Testing Overview